SELF-GUIDED Tour - 'swanson's road'

 Highlights: Local history, geology, archeology, commanding views, pre-colonial history

-Cost: Included with bunkhouse rental
+Cost: Included with bunkhouse or granary rental

 This spectacular 74 acre property is one of only a handful of properties on the Battle where the riparian zone is fenced on both sides providing exceptional opportunities for wildlife viewing.